Home

 Leroy was an assistant manager with Blue Cross & Blue Shield of New Jersey in Newark, where he worked for 35 years, from 1952 to 1987.
 He was a Master Mason and very active with various functions of the Freemasons.
 He was a master of the Nutley Free & Accepted Masons Lodge 25, a patron of the Bloomfield Chapter 76 Order of the Eastern Star, and a member of the Tall Cedars of Lebanon.
 He moved to Toms River in 1963, continuing to work at BC/BS in Newark.
 Leroy died August 10, 1987, in Brick Hospital, one day after his 55th birthday.
 He is buried with his parents at Hollywood Memorial Park.

-George R. Greuter, born February 26, 1910 at 379 South 8th Street in Newark.
-By 1930 he was working in a "cable yard".
-He married Margaret Troiko.
-Margaret was born in Newark on February 25, 1915, the daughter of Kulman Trojko and Zuzi Zasztko.
-Note the original spelling of Troiko was Trojko.
-Both of her parents were born in Hungary.
+5. George Raymond Greuter, born February 26, 1910 at 379 South 8th Street in Newark.
+Like his parents and siblings, George did not go beyond 8th grade in school.
+He worked as a cable splicer for Public Service Electric and Gas in Orange, New Jersey.
+He married Margaret Trojko in 1941.
+Margaret was born in Newark on February 25, 1915, the daughter of Hungarian immigrants Kulman Trojko and Zuzi Zasztko.

 In 2008, Ray retired from teaching.
 On January 10, 2013, he died suddenly and unexpectedly at the age of 64.
 He is buried with his parents at Holy Cross Cemetery.
 There were several memorials written about Ray.
 To view them, click here.